Przejdź do treści

 6. set signature.alg = "ed25519".

-The verifier repeats the same canonicalization and verifies the Ed25519 signature against the public key recoverable from issuer/participant_id.
+The verifier repeats the same canonicalization.
+Direct passports verify the Ed25519 signature against the public key recoverable from issuer/participant_id.
+Delegated passports first verify issuer_delegation against that participant identity, then verify the passport signature against issuer_delegation.proxy_key.

 4. network-ledger as the First Delegated Infrastructure Capability